addiscent/vagrant-ruby-rails/README.md

 Ensure you are still in the "vagrant ssh" session in your terminal program.

 Enter the following commands.
-These commands build and serve a web page from an example _Rails_ app named "myapp" :
+These commands build and _WEBrick_ serve a web page from an example _Rails_ app named "myapp" :

 > cd /vagrant/workspace; rvm use ruby-2.2.1@rails4.2.1; rails new myapp; cd myapp; rails s -b 0.0.0.0

-Terminal output messages show the progress of the command above, which selects desired versions of Ruby and Rails, builds the scaffolding for a new Rails app named "myapp", and then executes the Rails WEBrick server.
+Terminal output messages show the progress of the command above, which selects desired versions of Ruby and Rails, builds the scaffolding for a new Rails app named "myapp", and then executes the Rails _WEBrick_ server.

-            vagrant@vagrant-ubuntu-trusty-64:/vagrant/workspace/myapp$
             Using /usr/local/rvm/gems/ruby-2.2.1 with gemset rails4.2.1
             exist
             create  README.rdoc